yao-creative/yiyaotan-site/content/work/_index.md

 7. History rhymes but never repeats itself because physical laws are constant.
 Human-societal behavior has patterns causes ergodicity.
 Absolute position is time and path dependent.
 History is a function of itself and so are societal reactions.

 8. Arbitrage is just local optimization over information asymmetry.
-Technology speeds up how information is transfered: books, telegraph, cameras, phone, television, computers, duplication of pdfs, internet, websearch, mobile phones, increasingly robust stock market for price discovery, and AI.
+Technology speeds up how information is transfered: books, telegraph, cameras, phone, television, computers, duplication of pdfs, internet, websearch, mobile phones, increasingly robust stock market for price discovery, and LLMs.
 More importantly, society has a bias towards speeding up this information diffusion.
 Thus technology smoothens these asymmetries in society and democratizes access, causing for more efficient innovation and more accurate tracking of societal progress, with a caveat that these two processes are fuzzy and stochastic.

 9. Actions and reactions the only things fully controllable by the conscious mind, perhaps understanding them and optimizing the hell out of these crazy metrics is what drives people far.

 10. Economic complexity is the ultimate end game that niches get nicher due to specialization for economic margins, development is compounding or exponential, power laws get longer.
 Perhaps to topology of innovation grows hyperbolicly if the world's knowledge coudl be drawn like a Poincaré disk.

+11. Perhaps in a world of generative AI, in 2025 and onwards, that the world's knowledge is expanding at an exponential rate, the bringing value for creativity embracing continous learning.
+Creating things from pure imagination which you'd not think possible.
+Perhaps that's the fun of it :D.

 # Some resources I find interesting or resourceful and inspire my work: